Executive Summary:

 2. Coral Honeysuckle

 These tubular flowers are unique in color and scent.
-The Florida vine flower thrives best when planted along a fence or post as they like to climb fixtures, similar to the jasmine flower.
+The Florida vine flower thrives best when planted along a fence or post as it likes to climb fixtures, similar to the jasmine flower.

 Not only will these bright flowers attract plenty of bees (and hummingbirds) to a Southeastern home, but they’ll also be quite the treat to look at.